-Devizes Heritage is a non-profit website about the history, archaeology, the green areas and open spaces around Devizes and its villages.
+Devizes Heritage is a website about the history, every day life, the green areas and open spaces around Devizes and its villages.

 Devizes has a rich history with hundreds of important old buildings.
 It is situated in beautiful down land and has a rich current cultural life and an excellent Festival programme.